asmeurer/blog/posts/lessons-learned-from-working-at-continuum.md

 - Separating components into separate git repositories leads to a philosophical separation of concerns among the components.

+- Everyone who isn't an active developer on the project will ignore this separation and open issues in the wrong repo.

 - Academics (often) don't know good software practices, nor good licensing practices.